anthony-pignatelli/eggVar/expProtocol.md

     - Make sure those from container A go into the A boxes and so on
 4. Allow beetles 24 hours to lay eggs
 5. Remove beetles after they lay eggs
+    - Store 50 beetles, from a single group, in individual microcentrifuge tubes with unique ID (this is in case we need to sex them)

 # Census